 -

-Cook the noodles according to the package instructions, then rinse them under cold water and drain them.
-Set aside.
+Cook the noodles according to the package instructions, then rinse them in cold water and drain.
+Set aside

 -